We will lead in public health research, education and service for a healthier Canada and a healthier world.

 The Division of Occupational and Environmental Health comprises a multidisciplinary group whose aim is to aid in the prevention of occupational and environmental disease.
 The Division works collaboratively with the Division of Occupational Medicine in the Department of Medicine and the Department of Occupational and Environmental Health at St Michael’s Hospital through the Gage Occupational and Environmental Health Unit.

 Division faculty participate in a variety of educational programs, both professional and research oriented.
-Professional training is offered in Occupational Hygiene through the Master of Health Science and Occupational Medicine through the Occupational Medicine Residency Program.
-Training in Occupational Health Care is available for clinicians through the Master of Science in Community Health .
-Research training in occupational and environmental health is available through the MPH program.
+Professional training is offered in Occupational Hygiene through the Master of Public Health and Occupational Medicine through the Occupational Medicine Residency Program.
+Training in Occupational Health Care is available for clinicians through the Master of Science in Community Health.
 Division faculty provide occupational and environmental health teaching for the undergraduate medical program in the Determinants of Community Health course.

 Research activities focus on both occupational and environmental health.
 Occupational health research is focused in the Centre for Research Expertise in Occupational Disease which receives infrastructure funding from the Ontario Ministry of Labour.
 Centre programs include respiratory disease, skin disease, hand-arm vibration syndrome and biological hazards.
 The Centre works with other research groups including the Occupational Cancer Research Centre, Institute for Work and Health, and the Centre for Research Expertise in Musculoskeletal Disorders.